optimizely/remote-jenkins-job/README.md

 * `-j`: JOB_NAME on jenkins host (eg master-build).
 * `-p`: parameter(s) to pass in.
 Send multiple parameters by passing in multiple `-p` flags.
 * `-t`: BUILD_TOKEN on remote machine to run job
+* `-s`: Jenkins user on remote machine to authenticate
+* `-r`: Jenkins user API token on remote machine to authenticate
 * `-i`: ignore certificate validation (useful if you see curl SSL errors while polling)

 You can optionally set the polling interval (`POLL_INTERVAL`, default 5) and build timeout (`BUILD_TIMEOUT_SECONDS`, default 3600) as environment variables.